MadsJensen/intro_to_scientific_computing/course_description.md

-# Foundations of computational health science
+# Foundations of data-driven health science

 An introduction to data science
 The foundations of data-driven inquiry